plamer777/vk_parser/README.md

 - GPT_REQUEST_TEMPLATE - a main template request to GPT chat (change it according to your needs)
 - GROUP_DATA_TEMPLATE - a VK group data template to inject into GPT chat template
 - VK_GROUP_FIELDS - a VK group fields to get from VK API.
 Read official documentation to see all available fields

+New settings added in 22 July 2023:
+- GET_POST_TEXT - The boolean parameter indicates whether to include post text from post id or not
+- GPT_SOLVENCY_TEMPLATE - very similar to GPT_REQUEST_TEMPLATE but for making predictions about group users' solvency
+- GPT_PROGRESSION_TEMPLATE - the same as above but for progression
+- GPT_SELF_EDUCATION_TEMPLATE - the same as above but for self-education
+- FIELDS_TO_TEMPLATES - a dictionary with Group model fields that have to be sent to Google sheet and templates for each field to generate data by GPT chat

 Example of .env file: